 Disaster Relief Fund

-Nebraska Farm Bureau established a Disaster Relief Fund at the Nebraska Farm Bureau Foundation to provide emergency aid to Nebraska farmers, ranchers, and rural communities affected by recent storms and flooding.
-The Nebraska Farm Bureau Foundation, which is a 501(c)(3) charitable nonprofit.
-Any donations made to the fund are tax-deductible.
+Nebraska Farm Bureau established a Disaster Relief Fund at the Nebraska Farm Bureau Foundation to provide emergency aid to Nebraska farmers, ranchers, and rural communities affected by the March 2019 storms and flooding.
+The Nebraska Farm Bureau Foundation is a 501(c)(3) charitable nonprofit, and donations to the Disaster Relief Fund qualify as charitable contributions for tax purposes.

 100% of the donations will be distributed to Nebraska farmers, ranchers, and rural communities affected by the disasters.